nkacirek1/isolation_forest/README.md

-# isolation_forest
-Isolation Forest for Anomaly Detection
+# Isolation Forest for Anomaly Detection